 Many participants in our Basic Supervisory courses have requested a certificate to show that they have successfully completed these courses.
 We are now able to fulfil that request.
-Starting this fall, you will be eligible for a Basic Supervisory Program certificate when you fulfil the following requirements:
+To receive a Basic Supervisory Program certificate, you must fulfil the following requirements:

-- Full attendance at Basic Supervisory Program Weeks 1 and 2 - Completion of four additional days of training in management courses offered by Career and Community Studies (usually two courses) - 3.
+- Full attendance at Basic Supervisory Program Weeks 1 and 2 - 2.
+Completion of four additional days of training in management courses offered by Career and Community Studies (usually two courses) - 3.
 Successful completion of a written report that shows you have met the goals of the program.
 The report will be based on an actual intervention you have completed in your workplace or volunteer organization.
-The report will be evaluated by Basic Supervisory Program instructors.

-For further details, including an outline of the report requirements and the cost of the evaluation, please contact the Program Assistant, Lynda Getz, at 528-5619 after September 1.
+For further details, including an outline of the report requirements and the cost of the evaluation, please contact the Program Assistant, Lynda Getz, at 604/528-5619.